A15Bog/conanexilessql/README.md

 We are ranked #3 on topgameservers, #5 on gametracket, #11 on battlemetrics as of 3/7.
 US PVP.
 No exploits, 1x raid on a target per day, 1 person stack limit, no racism, unradable bases allowed, .4 claim radius, 0 admin abuse.

-CURRENT PRODUCTION SCRIPTS AS OF 3/15:
+CURRENT PRODUCTION SCRIPTS AS OF 3/18:
-* DB Maintenance (shrink, reindex, analyze for best query path, integrity check)
 * Add recipe points to level 50 players - HOT!
 * Merge clans together - NEW
+* Find buildings past the maximum directional values of the green wall
 * Find all single or double foundation spam with location (actually works) - NEW
 * Export excel list of all players, guilds, levels, steamids - NOW INCLUDES ACTIVITY DATE
 * Delete no ownership objects